BuGlessRB/lockandload/README.md

    - `id` declares the module id we are defining.
 If omitted, we derive a module id from the name of the javascript file we are loading.
    - `dependencies` is an array of module ids this module depends on.
+     If the parameter is missing, a default dependency list of `["require", "exports", "module"]` is supplied.
    - `factory` is the callback function that gets called as soon as all dependencies have been loaded.
 The factory function gets references to all the exported symbols from its dependencies, and